-Andrew Berinson is a pianist born and based in Raleigh, NC.
+Andrew Berinson is a pianist born and based in Raleigh, North Carolina.

 Andrew is the musical accompanist behind the award winning WUNC podcast Great Grief with multi-Grammy nominated vocalist Nnenna Freelon.